 With that in mind, here’s an overview of the entitlements your New York special needs attorney will focus on optimizing for your loved one with special needs.This is not a comprehensive list and families should explore all available benefits.

 1. Medicaid provides basic medical services for individuals with limited income, including coverage for certain psychological, psychiatric, and behavioral services of particular interest to individuals with special needs.
 Although it’s funded in large part at the federal level, eligibility is dependent on staying below an income and resource threshold set by the state.
-In 2011, individuals in New York with special needs must have less than $9200 in annual income and under $13,800 in available resources to be eligible for the Medicaid program.
+In 2014, individuals in New York with special needs must have under $14,550 in available resources to be eligible for the Medicaid program.

 2. Supplemental Security Income (SSI) provides funding for food and shelter to individuals unable to work.
 SSI is only available to individuals who are elderly, blind, or have a disability.
 Maintaining eligibility for SSI requires that the individual have less than $2000 in countable assets.
 Typically, this number doesn’t include the individual’s home or car, along with certain other exceptions.